jg-digital-media/jgdm-woocommerce-selectors/README.md

     #sidebar {

         // <ul> Author Information </ul>
-        // <ul> pages list
+        // <ul> pages list - role=navigation on ul element
         // <ul> ????

-        // Author information and Search Form - Try using a first-child CSS Selector ul {
+        // Author information and Search Form - Try using a first-child CSS Selector for
+        // ul elements that are children for the div element with an ID for #sidebar ul {

             li {